 Character name.
 We sort their characters by their most common names.
-We use Indonesian rather than Javanese spelling of names, since this is the convention used by most existing encyclopedia (see below for sources).
-In Javanese, there is no separation between words which poses a problem for transcription into roman characters.
+We use Indonesian rather than Javanese spelling of names, since this is the convention used by most existing encyclopedias (see below for sources).
+In Javanese, there is no separation between words and this poses a problem for transcription into roman characters.
 For example, Bayubajra could also be written Bayu Bajra.
 We opt for separating the characters whenever two versions are possible, but indicating this with an underscore: Bayu_Bajra.

 Alternative names.
 We include a comprehensive list of alternative names.
-Sometimes the names are interchangeable and sometimes they have specific connotations (i.e., sometimes they were only used by the characters in their youth, or before an life-changing event).
-In the later case, we include describe the context of specific names within the character's description.
+Sometimes the names are interchangeable and sometimes they have specific connotations (i.e., sometimes they were only used by the characters in their youth, or before a life-changing event).
+In the later case, we include a description of the context of specific names within the character's description.

 Type.
 We distinguish between humans, animals and gods.
 This information is very straightforward in some cases, but not always.
 Some humans are incarnations or avatars of gods.
 Some gods have animal bodies.
 We tried to identify the primary type of a character.
 The reasons for these choices are explained in the description.

 Origin.
-We note whether the characters are also known in the best known Indian versions, even if their stories are significantly different.
+We note whether the characters are also known in the best-known Indian versions, even if their stories are significantly different.
 Our main source for this information is previous encyclopedias in Java.
 Although we carried additional research on the Indian versions, the expanse and variety of Indian versions of the story is beyond the scope of the present project.

 Note on the Indian versions.
 We note when the stories, ancestry and name of the characters is different but the characters are still arguably traceable to an Indian origin.
-It must be noted, though that all characters (even the most Indian ones) have been sufficiently transformed in the Javanese context.
+However, it must be noted that all characters (even the most Indian ones) have been sufficiently transformed in the Javanese context.

 Description in the Javanese versions.
 We don't indicate every known episode in which the character is known, but merely a selection of the most commonly known episodes, as supported in plot descriptions (balungan lakon) and previous encyclopedias.
-Clicking on any of the characters' names redirects to their entries in the encyclopedia.
+Clicking on any of the characters' names redirects the user to their entries in the encyclopedia.
 If a character name appears in square brackets [] it means that an entry for that character is at present not found in the encyclopedia.

 Plots where the character is found.
 This is based on published scene-by-scene plot descriptions (balungan lakon) .
-We are on the process of including more plot descriptions from a wider regional and historical range.
+We are in the process of including more plot descriptions from a wider regional and historical range.
 In a further iteration of the project, we aim to include research information on the origin and variations (sanggit) of specific plots.

 Family relationships.
 The tables and data-driven diagrams correspond to the most common version of their ancestry and offspring.
 However, we note alternative versions in the character description.
-Clicking on any of the other characters' names in the diagram redirects to their entries in the encyclopedia.
+Clicking on any of the other characters' names in the diagram redirects the user to their entries in the encyclopedia.

 Kingdom.
 The kingdom or heaven (kayangan) of residence.
-In Javanese, there is no separation between words which poses a problem for transcription into roman characters.
+In Javanese, there is no separation between words which pose a problem for transcription into roman characters.
 For example, Tlukiseta could also be written Tluki Seta.
 We opt for separating the characters whenever two versions are possible, but indicating this with an underscore: Tluki_Seta.

 Killed by.
 The person, god or animal who killed the character being described.

 Amulets and heirlooms.
-Certain characters are associated with specific amulets and heirlooms, but these are also inherited, transferred as a result of virtuous action, or momentarily stolen.
-We indicate these multiple possibilities in the character description.
+Certain characters are associated with specific amulets and heirlooms, but these are also inherited and transferred as a result of virtuous action, or are momentarily stolen.
+We indicate the multiple possibilities in the character description.